DASH Projects

 Conference Abstract:

 Pakseresht P, Simon J, King J, et al. (2025).
 How did COVID-19 impact practice of palliative homecare and patient outcomes?
-Canadian Cancer Research Alliance, Canadian Cancer Research Conference, November 3, 2025, Calgary, AB.
+Canadian Cancer Research Alliance, Canadian Cancer Research Conference.

 Description: Compared clinical and cost-effectiveness of 6-month versus 12-month DBT programs.